What are employee reports?

 How to make the most out of employee metrics

-Here are some ways to leverage employee metrics to optimize your growth and engagement strategies:
+Here are some ways to leverage employee metrics to optimise your growth and engagement strategies:

 Messages sent